 In a study conducted by the Penn State College of Medicine, it was found that children who had access to tech – including smartphones, game consoles, televisions, computers, and the like – suffered from insufficient and poor-quality sleep.
 In addition, they were actually more tired when they woke up the next day.
 The researchers obtained data for the study directly from the parents, the analysis of which yielded some key insights.

 Kids who played video games or watched TV before bed got about half an hour less sleep compared to the ones who didn’t.
 However, it was the kids who spent time in front of smartphones (and other computer screens) that suffered the most: they got an hour less sleep compared to the others.
-The research also showed that the use of cellphones during the night (e.g. waking up to reply to an instant message) was correlated with the other uses of technology, which may compound the adverse effect on the child’s sleep pattern.
+The research also showed that the use of cellphones during the night (e.g. waking up to reply to an instant message) affects a child’s sleep pattern.
 (Does your teen have smartphone addiction?)

-The underlying causes of the negative impact that technology has can be manifold.
+The causes of the negative impact that technology has on sleep are many.
 For instance, it is already well-known that the kind of light that smartphone and computer screens emit can interfere with the body’s circadian rhythm.
 This internal clock is responsible for regulating our physiological processes, including– you guessed it– sleep.
 However, the trigger may go beyond that.
 Even when the kids did use technology only during the day, they would still suffer from disrupted sleep patterns.

 Dr. Ben Carter, a lecturer at King’s College London on biostatistics and lead author of this study, hypothesized that perhaps the light, sound, and even the content conveyed by technology have an overly stimulating effect on the mind of children.

-It is worth noting (as pointed out in one study) that technology may not be the end of the thread when it comes to poor sleep in children.
+It is worth noting that technology may not be the end of the thread when it comes to poor sleep in children.
 It could be a symptom of a deeper psychological condition that affects your child’s sleep habits in its own right.
 For instance, a condition such as hyperactivity may be compelling the child to constantly use their smartphone to play games or communicate with friends, thereby keeping them from sleeping.